dmonad/cutest/README.md

 # ![cute](https://cloud.githubusercontent.com/assets/5553757/25920308/d0e3ac9a-35d1-11e7-8af7-af1efa39c8ad.jpg) The CUTEST Testing Framework
 > Uncluttered, concurrent tests

-No set-up, no global variables, no reporter.
-Just run the test file in any environment and **cutest** logs will appear in your console.
+No set-up, no global variables.
+Just run the test file in any environment and the **cutest** logs will appear in your console.
 That's it.

 ```js
 import test from 'cutest'